sandeepsingh2406/Code-Search-Engine/README.md

 **SearchEngineTest.scala**: This test case is an integration test for the SearchEngine class.
 The test cases first creates the web service using SearchEngine.scala and runs the entire program in SearchEngine.scala.
 The test cases waits for 10 secs, so that the web service is created and started.

 There are two test cases in this testcase file and both make rest calls to the web service and check its response.
 If the responses match, these test cases pass.

+Note: While running the scala test programs for the first time, IntelliJ might show the error, "Module not defined".
+You can go to Run->Edit Configurations->Use classpath and SDK of module and specify the module there.
+And then rerun the test program.

+Note: Sometimes IntelliJ automatically changes the test library for running the test cases.
+That might cause syntactical errors in our test programs.
+You can respecify the test library by removing the scala test library specified in build.sbt, and then putting it back again.
+The following scalatest library has been used:

+libraryDependencies += "org.scalatest"  %% "scalatest"   % "2.2.4" % Test

 -------------------------------------------------------------------------------------------------------